abui-am/abui-am/README.md

 ## Hello there,
 Frontend Software Engineer.
-Mainly use Typescript, Javascript, and React.` I also has `some proficiency in UI/UX and graphic design`, while looked like some unnecessary skill those skills benefit me in term of `flexibility in development.`
+Mainly use Typescript, Javascript, and React.
+I also has some proficiency in UI/UX and graphic design, while looked like some unnecessary skill those skills benefit me in term of `flexibility in development.`

 <!--START_SECTION:waka-->